Amjko/Amjko/README.md

 # 💫 Hello, world!
 I'm Amjko,
-🎀 Aspiring to be Just Monika!
+🎀 Aspiring to be Just Monika.
 Just kidding!<br>💻 Aspiring to work in Cybersecurity.

 ## 🌐 Socials: